botpress/readme/docs/Appendix/exporting-data/streaming-analytics-from-within-your-bot-with-hooks.md

 1. Open Botpress Studio, go to the Hooks tab and click on the `+` button next to **Before Incoming Message** to create a new hook.
 2. Name it `send-user-analytics` for example
-3. Add the following Javascript code:
+3. Add the following JavaScript code:

 ```js
 const userAnalyticsData = {